gibboj/climbing/README.md

   ✖   21:25   Unexpected string concatenation.                                                                             prefer-template
   ✖   21:28   Infix operators must be spaced.                                                                              space-infix-ops
   ✖   21:40   Unexpected function expression.                                                                              prefer-arrow-callback
-  ✖   23:7    res is not defined.                                                                                          no-undef
+  ✖   22:7    res is not defined.                                                                                          no-undef
-  ✖   24:7    Missing semicolon.                                                                                           semi
+  ✖   23:7    Missing semicolon.                                                                                           semi
+  ✖   28:28   Unexpected string concatenation.                                                                             prefer-template
+  ✖   28:31   Infix operators must be spaced.                                                                              space-infix-ops
+  ✖   28:43   Missing space before opening brace.                                                                          space-before-blocks
+  ✖   30:15   Unexpected string concatenation.                                                                             prefer-template
+  ✖   30:18   Infix operators must be spaced.                                                                              space-infix-ops
+  ✖   31:18   Unexpected string concatenation.                                                                             prefer-template
+  ✖   32:15   Unexpected function expression.                                                                              prefer-arrow-callback
+  ✖   32:23   Missing space before function parentheses.                                                                   space-before-function-paren
-  ✖   28:9    key is never reassigned.
+  ✖   33:15   previousClimbs is never reassigned.
 Use const instead.                                                       prefer-const
-  ✖   29:28   Unexpected string concatenation.                                                                             prefer-template
-  ✖   29:31   Infix operators must be spaced.                                                                              space-infix-ops
-  ✖   29:43   Missing space before opening brace.                                                                          space-before-blocks
-  ✖   31:15   Unexpected string concatenation.                                                                             prefer-template
-  ✖   31:18   Infix operators must be spaced.                                                                              space-infix-ops
-  ✖   32:18   Unexpected string concatenation.                                                                             prefer-template
-  ✖   33:15   Unexpected function expression.                                                                              prefer-arrow-callback
-  ✖   33:23   Missing space before function parentheses.                                                                   space-before-function-paren
+  ✖   34:11   Using ForInStatement is not allowed.                                                                         no-restricted-syntax
+  ✖   34:11   The body of a for-in should be wrapped in an if statement to filter unwanted properties from the prototype.  guard-for-in
-  ✖   34:15   previousClimbs is never reassigned.
+  ✖   34:20   day is never reassigned.
 Use const instead.                                                                  prefer-const
-  ✖   35:11   Using ForInStatement is not allowed.                                                                         no-restricted-syntax
-  ✖   35:11   The body of a for-in should be wrapped in an if statement to filter unwanted properties from the prototype.  guard-for-in
-  ✖   35:15   There should be no spaces inside this paren.                                                                 space-in-parens
-  ✖   35:21   day is never reassigned.
-Use const instead.                                                                  prefer-const
-  ✖   36:33   A space is required after {.                                                                                 object-curly-spacing
+  ✖   35:33   A space is required after {.                                                                                 object-curly-spacing
-  ✖   36:34   Expected property shorthand.                                                                                 object-shorthand
+  ✖   35:34   Expected property shorthand.                                                                                 object-shorthand
-  ✖   36:75   A space is required before }.                                                                                object-curly-spacing
+  ✖   35:75   A space is required before }.                                                                                object-curly-spacing
-  ✖   38:11   Assignment to property of function parameter resp.                                                           no-param-reassign
+  ✖   37:11   Assignment to property of function parameter resp.                                                           no-param-reassign
-  ✖   47:9    key is never reassigned.
-Use const instead.                                                                  prefer-const
-  ✖   48:35   A space is required after ,.                                                                                 comma-spacing
+  ✖   47:35   A space is required after ,.                                                                                 comma-spacing
-  ✖   53:5    Expected exception block, space or tab after // in comment.                                                  spaced-comment
+  ✖   52:5    Expected exception block, space or tab after // in comment.                                                  spaced-comment
-  ✖   54:9    key is never reassigned.
-Use const instead.                                                                  prefer-const
-  ✖   54:16   Multiple spaces found before date.                                                                           no-multi-spaces
+  ✖   53:18   Multiple spaces found before date.                                                                           no-multi-spaces
-  ✖   59:22   Unexpected string concatenation.                                                                             prefer-template
+  ✖   58:22   Unexpected string concatenation.                                                                             prefer-template
-  ✖   64:18   Missing () invoking a constructor.                                                                           new-parens
+  ✖   63:18   Missing () invoking a constructor.                                                                           new-parens

   scripts/App.js:3:19
   ⚠   77:15   Missing function expression name.                                                                            func-names